exceeddata/sdk-vdata-python/README.md

 ## Introduction
-This repository contains samples for EXD vData SDK for Python package (exceeddata-sdk-vdata).  vData is an edge database running on vehicles' domain controllers.
+This repository contains samples for EXD vData SDK for Python package.
+EXD vData is an edge database running on vehicles' domain controllers.
 It stores signal data in a high-compression file format with the extension of .vsw.
-EXD vData SDK offers vsw decoding capabilities in standard programming languages such as C++, [Java](https://github.com/exceeddata/sdk-vdata-java), [Python](https://github.com/exceeddata/sdk-vdata-python), [Javascript](https://github.com/exceeddata/sdk-vdata-javascript), and etc.
+EXD vData SDK offers vsw decoding capabilities in standard programming languages such as C++, [Java](https://github.com/exceeddata/vdata-sdk-java-samples), [Python](https://github.com/exceeddata/vdata-sdk-python-samples), [Javascript](https://github.com/exceeddata/vdata-sdk-javascript-samples), and etc.

 Chinese README is available [here](README_CN.md).